 Collateralized agreements consist of reverse repurchase agreements reported as Securities purchased under agreements to resell and securities borrowing transactions reported as Securities borrowed in the consolidated balance sheets, including those executed under Gensaki Repo agreements.
 Reverse repurchase agreements and securities borrowing transactions principally involve the buying of government and government agency securities from customers under agreements that also require Nomura to resell these securities to those customers, or borrowing these securities with cash collateral.
 Nomura monitors the value of the underlying securities on a daily basis to the related receivables, including accrued interest, and requests or returns additional collateral when appropriate.
 Reverse repurchase agreements are generally recognized in the consolidated balance sheets at the amount for which the securities were originally acquired with applicable accrued interest.
-Securities borrowing transactions are generally recognized in the consolidated balance sheets is generally recognized against these transactions due to the strict collateral advanced.
+Securities borrowing transactions are generally recognized in the consolidated balance sheets at the amount of cash collateral advanced.
 No allowance for credit losses is generally recognized against these transactions due to the strict collateralization requirements.